This campground/park does not currently take bookings here on Pitchup.com.

 - Spot whales from the cliffs; wake up to the sound of kookaburras

 A minute from the clear waters of the Nornalup Inlet, Coalmine Beach Camping connects you to the best Western Australia has to offer.
-On this shady, peaceful site in harmony with its natural surroundings, expect roos and possums to wander by while you’re planning your day’s adventures.
+On this shady, peaceful park in harmony with its natural surroundings, expect roos and possums to wander by while you’re planning your day’s adventures.

 The wild wonders of the bush are all around but expect comfort on site.
 It’s set up for families, with baby baths and two laundries while the grocery takes the stress out of planning the shop.
 Well-equipped camp kitchens and barbecue areas mean you can feed the brood without missing too many minutes in the Aussie outdoors.
 The playground is popular with smaller guests; bigger ones appreciate the TV/games room and the wifi.